dwfault/AirTokens/SPXToken/mint interger overflow.md

 ### Similar Vulnerabilities

 Other tokens found vulnerable by us are listed below.
+These ones have a similar code pattern.

 ##### SpadeICO
 https://etherscan.io/address/0xfdb3c07c25f5a6879cc8b00685ed1a080c59615e#code